Nick Bobeck: Early life and education

 Bobeck grew up in Beaver, Oklahoma.
 He attended Beaver High School and after graduating in 1999 was offered a football scholarship to the University of Central Oklahoma to play fullback.
 He wore number 45, since retired.
 Despite lettering all four years at Central Oklahoma, his first carry was in his second to last game, a 2-yard touchdown run against rival Northeastern State, en route to being named first team All-Lone Star Conference North Division in 2002.

 Bobeck earned his bachelor's degree in education in 2003 and his master's degree in sports administration in 2005 from the University of Central Oklahoma.

 Coaching career

 Early positions

 After graduation from Central Oklahoma, Bobeck served as an assistant coach for three years under then-head coach Chuck Langston.
 He also coached at Texas A&M University in 2006 as the offensive line coach.
 In 2007, he took a position as the offensive coordinator at Navarro College.

-Navarro College
+Navarro

 In 2008 Bobeck was promoted to head coach to replace Ray Woodard, who became the head coach at Lamar University.
 After the 2008 season, Bobeck was named the NJCAA National Football Coach of the Year.
 During his tenure at Navarro, Bobeck led the Bulldogs to a 42–5 record and the 2010 NJCAA National Championship.
 Bobeck was inducted to the Navarro College athletic hall of fame in 2021.